DFW1N/vaultify/README.md

 # Introduction 🙋

 Welcome to Vaultify, the versatile CLI tool designed to simplify the management of your statefiles while ensuring their security.
 Vaultify empowers DevOps teams and infrastructure engineers to seamlessly encrypt, store, and retrieve statefiles in HashiCorp Vault.
 Whether you're automating CI/CD pipelines or collaborating with a team, Vaultify provides the tools you need to protect sensitive data and streamline your workflows.

+To learn more you can visit the [Vaultify](https://vaultify.buungroup.com) website.

 ### Why Vaultify?